microsoft/bond/doc/src/bond_over_grpc.md

 [generic services](compiler.html#generic-service).
 These definitions are used by the Bond compiler to generate classes that provide:

-* service base that can be used as the basis for implementing services' methods
+* a service base that can be used as the basis for implementing services' methods
-* proxy stubs that can be used by clients to invoke those methods
+* a proxy stub that can be used by clients to invoke those methods

 To generate these classes, pass the `--grpc` flag to `gbc` (the Bond compiler tool).